freerange/site/soups/weeknotes/week-411.snip.markdown

 We then switched to using a combination of the groups interface and our individual mail clients.
 This is problematic as the status of messages in the group (e.g. marking an email as "done") isn't reflected in our email clients, meaning that we now need to look in two places to see whether we need to do something.

-We've mostly gone back to using our email clients instead of the group.
+We ended up going back to using our email clients instead of the group.
 The only thing we're doing in addition is using moderation in the group in an attempt to reduce the number of junk/pointless emails that make it through to our email clients.

 ## Hookline